Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

-where $\rho_{N}$ and $\rho_{F}$ are the power allocation factors for user-N and user-F that satisfying $\rho_{N}+\rho_{F}=1$.
+where $\rho_{N}$ and $\rho_{F}$ are the power allocation factors for user-N and user-F which satisfies $\rho_{N}+\rho_{F}=1$.
+In the context of semantic communication, power allocation algorithms such as full search power allocation (FSPA), fractional power allocation (FTPA), and fixed power allocation (FPA) may be used \cite{power_allo}.
+These algorithms take the channel gains of different users as inputs and use the weighted sum of semantic rates or user fairness as optimization criteria to calculate the power allocation factor for each user.
 The superimposed signal $\mathbf{x}_{sc}$ is propagated through the wireless channel.
 And the received signals of user-N and user-F can be denoted by: